-PHEAA State Grant - This grant is awarded by the Pennsylvania Higher Assistance Agency (PHEAA).
+PA State Grant (PHEAA) - This grant is awarded by the Pennsylvania Higher Assistance Agency (PHEAA).
 To be eligible for this award, you must be a Pennsylvania resident pursuing your first undergraduate degree.
-The PHEAA Grant is based on your financial need as determined by PHEAA from the information submitted on the FAFSA.
+The PA State Grant is based on your financial need as determined by PHEAA from the information submitted on the FAFSA.
 You must apply before May 1st.

-For a complete listing of PHEAA‘s additional scholarships and grants, please refer to PHEAA‘s website at www.pheaa.org.
+For a complete listing of PHEAA‘s PA State Grant and Special Programs, please refer to PHEAA‘s website at www.pheaa.org.
 The programs offered by PHEAA are available only to Pennsylvania state residents.

 Non-Pennsylvania State Grants